redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 #### Troubleshooting

-The `status` section of that object have the `lastObservedState` condition set to `READY`.
-If that is not the case (for example if the condition is set to `CONNECTING`) check the healthiness of the pod associated to the catalog in the same namespace.
+The `status` section of that object has the `lastObservedState` condition set to `READY`.
+If that is not the case (for example if the condition is set to `CONNECTING`) check the healthiness of the pod associated with the catalog in the same namespace.

 ```console
 kubectl get pod -n olm
 ```

 The name of the pod will carry the name of the `CatalogSource` object plus 5 random characters.
-Usually the source of unhealthy catalogs is catalog pods with pull errors due to missing authentication against the registry or non-existent tags.
+Usually, the source of unhealthy catalogs is catalog pods with pull errors due to missing authentication against the registry or non-existent tags.
-If the pod is actually running check its logs:
+If the pod is currently running check its logs:

 ```console
 kubectl logs my-test-catalog-zcq7h -n olm